gordboy/rtl8812au/README.md

 # rtl8812au

-## Realtek 8812AU driver version 5.2.20
+## Realtek 8812AU driver version 5.2.20.2

 Only supports 8812AU chipset.

-Works fine with 4.15 kernel.
+Works fine with 4.18-rc2 kernel.
 Source now builds with no warnings or errors.

+Greatly improved stability due to huge rewrite of phydm - "4 second glitch" seems to have been fixed, or at least vastly reduced, in driver version 5.2.20.2.

 Added (cosmeticly edited) original Realtek_Changelog.txt, this README.md and dkms.conf.